bevyengine/bevy-assets/README.md

 # Optional image to showcase your asset.
 # Should be a png/jpg/gif/webp located next to your toml file, less than 2 MB in size.
 image = "my_plugin_icon.png"

+# Optional crate name on crates.io.
+If there's more than one crate, pick any one of them.
+crate = "my_plugin"
 ```

 ## Categories